akeneo/pim-docs/contributing/standards.rst

 * Exception message strings should be concatenated using :phpfunction:`sprintf`.

-* If we expect something from a method/function (ie the returned value of the method/function is used by the caller) we should always do an explicit return (not ``return;``).
+* If we expect something from a method/function (i.e. the returned value of the method/function is used by the caller) we should always do an explicit return (not ``return;``).

 Naming Conventions
 ------------------